Fratton Park: 'The Boilermakers Hump' (or 'Milton Corner')

 In 1996, blue plastic seats were fixed onto the remaining Boilermakers Hump terrace, as part of the overall plan to make Fratton Park an all-seater stadium to meet Taylor Report standards.

 Presently, the Boilermakers Hump is the closest point in Fratton Park between home fans in the North Stand and the visiting 'away' fans in the Milton End stand.
 'The Boilermakers Hump' is now mostly occupied by a police and security control room box, and was the former location of the north-east floodlight pylon tower until it was removed on 4 September 2019.
 Seats installed in 1996 were removed from the north-east corner area between 2016 and 2017 to provide a separation zone between the opposing sets of supporters.

 Plans to redevelop the Boilermakers Hump as part of the Fratton Park "Phase 1" Milton End refurbishment were revealed in 2020 by Portsmouth FC and Portsmouth City Council.
 The Boilermakers Hump is planned to be reprofiled with new seating, incorporating wheelchair user spaces on the uppermost level accessed from ground level via a new lift.
-Behind the wheelchair spaces, a new stadium control room, refreshment kiosks and toilet facilities will be built.
-The Boilermakers Hump will then become covered by a roof extension from the existing Milton End roof.
+Behind the wheelchair spaces, a new stadium control room, refreshment kiosks and toilet facilities were planned.
+The Boilermakers Hump would then become covered by a roof extension from the existing Milton End roof.

+The Boilermakers Hump was reopened for the first time after extensive refurbishment work for the 3 February 2024 League One match against Northampton Town, in which Portsmouth won 4-1 to maintain their first-place position.
+The Boilermakers Hump is now split into two sections by a metal fence, with one half of the Hump now considered as part of the North Stand for Home supporters and the other remaining section as part of the Milton End's Away section.

 Other structures

-"The Pompey"

-In 1900, a year after his earlier work in constructing the early Fratton Park, Portsmouth architect Arthur Cogswell returned and built a Brickwoods Brewery pub for Portsmouth's first chairman, John Brickwood, at 44 Frogmore Road - literally "next-door" to Fratton Park stadium.
-The new pub was named The Pompey.
-Arthur Cogswell was well known to John Brickwood, as Cogswell had built many other Brickwoods Brewery pubs around the Portsmouth area.
-Arthur Cogswell was also an enthusiast of association football, having formed an earlier amateur level Portsmouth Association Football Club (1884 to 1896).